Saturday, September 11, 2004

 To the contrary, such efforts work to decrease the information and decrease interpretations available, not to increase them.

 The more compelling danger concerns news organizations in the so-called mainstream.
 These are the country's best-staffed and most influential news organizations, and they're losing their nerve.
+Good!
+I certainly hope its true.
+The media (with some notable exceptions) has become quite brazen about what they are doing.

 I understand why.
 It's hard now even to write for publication without being aware of just how thoroughly what you say is going to be inspected for any trace of undesirable political tilt and denounced by a free-floating cadre of rightist warriors.
+Ah, the vast right wing conspiracy raises its ugly head.
+Journalists apparently need to be protected from people who, for one reason or another, get annoyed with something written by said journalist who may or may not:

 Have made a "core commitment to determine and tell the truth"